mjanv/minimal-elixir-api/README.md

 mix phx.server
 ```

+All those instructions are enough to create a valid working project.
+If you read closely the repository, you will see that some naming and structures have changed to match my approach of Elixir development (`application.ex` at root, one supervisor per folder/context, module naming matching folder structure,...).

 ## Use the API

 Navigate to `http://localhost:4000/`, you will display an error page displaying all available route in the API.